All-sky, all-frequency directional search for persistent gravitational-waves from Advanced LIGO's and Advanced Virgo's first three observing runs: Data

-\paragraph{Data.--} To perform the ASAF search, we analyze the data from the first (O1) and second (O2) observing runs of the Advanced LIGO~\cite{2015CQGra..32g4001L} detectors located in Hanford (H) and Livingston (L), and from the third observing runs (O3) of both Advanced LIGO and Advanced Virgo~\cite{2015CQGra..32b4001A} (V).
+To perform the ASAF search, we analyze the data from the first (O1) and second (O2) observing runs of the Advanced LIGO~\cite{2015CQGra..32g4001L} detectors located in Hanford (H) and Livingston (L), and from the third observing runs (O3) of both Advanced LIGO and Advanced Virgo~\cite{2015CQGra..32b4001A} (V).
 The recorded data have been processed and conditioned in the same way as was done in the latest directional search analysis by the LIGO-Virgo-KAGRA (LVK) collaboration ~\cite{o3_direction,cw_dq,gatingDocument,stochasticGatingDocument}.
 To account for non-Gaussian features in the data, we identify and remove segments containing detected GW signals from compact binary coalescences~\cite{gwtc-1,gwtc-2,o3_direction}, non-retracted events in the second half of O3~\cite{gracedb}, transient hardware injections (simulated signals injected by physically displacing the interferometer mirrors~\cite{CW_hardware_injection}) and segments associated with instrumental artifacts.
-We remove non-stationary and other known contaminated segments identified by the isotropic search analysis~\cite{o3_iso}.
-These cuts are identical to the ones used in the LVK broadband directional search~\cite{o3_direction}, and they remove 10.7\%, 14.3\%, and 14.7\% of segments respectively from the HL, HV, and LV baselines for O3 run.
 We then obtain the cross-spectral density (CSD) by combining the short-term Fourier transforms (SFTs) of $192$ second data segments from pairs of detectors~\cite{allen-romano}, and the corresponding variances, with a coarse-grained frequency resolution of $\Delta f = 1/32$ Hz~\cite{o1_directional}.

 We apply the ASAF analysis in the frequency range 20-1726 Hz as in the past stochastic searches.
 In addition to the time-domain data quality cuts, we also identify contaminated frequency bins using coherence studies~\cite{o3_iso}.
 These frequency bins are mainly associated with known instrumental artifacts (calibration lines, power lines, and their harmonics).
 We also remove the continuous-wave hardware injections~\cite{CW_hardware_injection} in the final analysis, though we use these for validating the analysis pipeline.
 Since we produce results for each frequency bin separately, it is important to have a stringent check on the noise contamination for all the individual bins.
 In the broadband search~\cite{o3_direction}, while all attempts are made to discard frequency bins with noise contamination, to avoid too much loss of sensitivity, notching is relatively less stringent, as noise in a few frequency bins has an insignificant effect on the whole integrated frequency band.
 We apply a more stringent threshold on the permissible level of non-stationarity in individual frequency bins compared to the broadband search~\cite{asaf_supplementary}.
 This choice results in removing approximately 21\%, 34.8\%, and 28.2\% of the frequency bins from O3 data for HL, HV, and LV baselines, respectively, compared to 14.8\%, 25.2\%, 21.9\%, for the non-stringent notching used in the broadband search~\cite{o3_direction}.
 After combining the baselines and the three observing runs, the number of completely notched frequencies reduces to 12.5\% of the total.